The reward to effort ratio is high on Mount Lipsett, a moderate and scenic summit in the Highwood area of Kananaskis.

 When to Go

 July until October is typically the best time to hike Mount Lipsett provided there is no avalanche danger.
+Go in mid to late September to see larches on the way to the summit (between Mount Lipsett and Mist Mountain).

 The Mount Lipsett Trailhead / Parking Area is located 13 kilometres south of Highwood Pass on Highway 40.
 If traveling south, look for the unmarked parking lot on the left (north) side of the highway.
 Get Google Maps directions here.